 Ravi Shankar, Grammy-winning Indian sitar virtuoso, dies at 92

-By Robert Thomason and email@example.com,
+By Robert Thomason,

 Ravi Shankar, the Grammy Award-winning Indian sitar virtuoso who became the world’s leading representative of South Asian music, exerted a major influence on popular music in the 1960s and was the father of the jazz-pop musician Norah Jones, died Dec.
 11 at a hospital near his home in Encinitas, Calif.

 Mr. Shankar, who began his performing career as a young dancer, toured extensively as a musician after learning sitar from one of India’s great musicians.
-The skill with which he played the traditional Indian stringed instrument inspired several pop and rock bands in the 1960s to incorporate the sitar, most notably the Beatles with their songs “Norwegian Wood” and “Within You, Without You.”
+The skill with which he played the traditional Indian stringed instrument inspired several pop and rock bands in the 1960s to incorporate the sitar, most notably the Beatles with its songs “Norwegian Wood” and “Within You, Without You.”

 Mr. Shankar took his music to the stages of Carnegie Hall in New York and the Kennedy Center in Washington.
 The London and New York philharmonic orchestras performed his concerto compositions for sitar and orchestra.
 During the height of the countercultural music revolution of the 1960s, he also was in the lineups at the Woodstock music festival in Upstate New York and the Monterey Pop Festival in California.